-Charles Carroll was a signer of the United States Declaration of Independence in 1776.
-His father, Daniel Carroll was born in the Townland of Aghagurty near Kinnitty Co Offaly in 1696.
+Charles Carroll was one of the signatories of the United States Declaration of Independence in 1776.
+His father, Daniel Carroll was born in the Townland of Aghagurty near Kinnitty Co Offaly, Ireland in 1696.
 Known as Charles Carroll of Carrollton he was the only Catholic signatory of the Declaration of Independence.

 Daniel Carroll emigrated to America in 1689.
 He settled in St. Mary’s City, capital of the colony of Maryland, where he married Eleanor Darnall.
 She was the owner of a large plantation near Upper Marlboro in the state of Maryland.
 The couple had 7 children.
 Their son Charles Carroll, one of the signatories of the US Declaration of Independence was born September 19th 1737.